 Even when the eventual use for excess cash is likely to be for purposes that do not benefit debtholders, large holdings provide some beneficial cushion against credit deterioration, and cash balances are often considered in our analysis of near-term liquidity sources and uses.
-Across all corporate sectors, such downside protection is usually more important for low rated companies than for highly rated companies due to differences in credit stability and the typically shorter distance from potential default for issuers at the lower end of the ratings spectrum.
-For semiconductor companies, given the cyclicality of some end markets and periods of very high capital requirements for some companies, significant excess cash may also be an important rating consideration for companies across all rating categories.
-As a matter of financial policy, semiconductor companies often choose to hold high levels of cash.
+Such downside protection is usually more important for low rated companies than for highly rated companies due to differences in credit stability and the typically shorter distance from potential default for issuers at the lower end of the ratings spectrum.